 Not the first Cave Tools smoker in this list, but these guys really do know what they’re doing.

 What I really like about this one is its smoking potential.
 Its size means that its smoke output is extremely impressive, and surpasses most of the other boxes on this list.

 It’s a large box, which means that its wood chip capacity is excellent at three cups.
 This doesn’t just mean that you don’t have to replenish the fuel supply as much, but it also means that your smoking power output is far better.

 Its dimensions make it wide but shallow.
 This helps keep heat distribution within your grill very even, reducing the risk of dreaded ‘hot spots’ (or indeed cold!) and helping to cook a greater area of food.

 Its size does mean that it might be too big for some grills, so before buying it do make sure to check the size of your grill.

 If your can grill can fit it, definitely get it.

 This is a great option for people wanting to get as much bang for their buck out as possible.
 The only potential obstacle is it actually fitting in your grill.

 Meat smoking really is a simple approach, so why over complicate it?
 The GrillPro is a stripped down box, that looks classic and sleek in appearance.

 It comes in your choice of either stainless steel or cast iron.
-This makes it extremely durable and robust, while its wide ventilation holes ensure that you get good smoke flow coming through your grill, infusing your food with the flavor of your wood chips.
+This makes it extremely durable and robust, while its wide ventilation holes ensure that you get good smoke flow coming through your grill.
+This helps infuse your food with the rich flavors of your wood chips.